Join me!

 Growing these as annual flower bulbs is really a perspective change.
 Don’t get attached to them coming back, but if they do, you get a little something to be thankful for.

 And if you really love your bulbs, you can certainly dig them up and store them for the winter.
-I have a whole guide on how to do that too.
+I have a whole guide on how to do that, too.
 This works if you have the time and room to do so and if you want to save some pennies on buying them again the next spring.

-HUGE Summer Flowering Bulbs Giveaway!
+Summer Flowering Bulbs Giveaway!

-Together with Flowerbulbs.com, I’m giving away a total of $1000 in summer flowering bulbs for you to plant this summer guilt-free!
+I promised a giveaway, so here it is!
+Together with Flowerbulb.eu, I’m giving away $100 worth of summer flowering bulbs for you to plant this summer guilt-free!

 Comments